Rom3oDelta7/NetDiscovery/Readme.md

 This enables devices on a network to find each other and exchange inforamtion to facilitate their communication.
 The simplest example of this is a set of devices that need to commuicate through IP but don't initially know the IP addresses of the other devices.
-Eight bytes of application-specific information may be added to the packet payload field for exchange amongst the devices.
+Nine bytes of application-specific information may be added to the packet payload field for exchange amongst the devices.
 This library can be used to implement a master/slave or peer-to-peer topology for discovery.
+Examples of both topologies are provided.

 # Programming Interface
 ## Initialization